DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide

 To predict the genomic label, which is a whole-slide level label, we introduce VarMIL, an extension of DeepMIL which additionally takes the intra-WSI inter-tile variance of extracted tile features into account.
 We compare with two baseline models: DeepMIL and a tile-supervision baseline with a tile-level majority vote.

-For each classification method, we use the weighted cross-entropy loss.
+For each classification method, we use the cross-entropy loss.
 The code and run configuration can be found at \url{https://github.com/NKI-AI/dlup-lightning-mil}.

 As our method extends DeepMIL, we first introduce the baseline models in sections~\ref{section-model-baseline} and \ref{section-model-deepmil}.